heXagon-bcd/lightbnb/README.md

 A simple single page airbnb clone that uses server side javascript to display the information from queries to web pages via SQL queries

 ## Install Instructions
+1. Go to the `LightBnB_WebApp-master` folder
-1. Install dependencies using the npm install command
+2. Install dependencies using the `npm install` command
-2. Start server in terminal with node server command.
+3. Start server in terminal with `node server` command.
 This app will be served on http://localhost:3000/
-3. Go to http://localhost:3000/ in your broser.
+4. Go to http://localhost:3000/ in your browser.

 ## Site Features